tommise/QuizTrainer/documentation/architecture.md

-_quiztrainer.ui_ holds an user interface implemented in Java FX _quiztrainer.domain_ holds the main components QuizCard and Box _quiztrainer.logic_ has the logic side including QuizCard interval and Leitner implementation _quiztrainer.dao_ takes care of the data being saved
+_quiztrainer.ui_ holds an user interface implemented in Java FX _quiztrainer.domain_ holds the main components QuizCard and Box _quiztrainer.logic_ has the logic side including QuizCard interval and Leitner implementation _quiztrainer.dao_ takes care of the data being stored

-_As of now, dao classes have not been initialized._

 ## User interface

-User interface has five different scenes:
+User interface has six different scenes:
 - Login
 - Signup
 - Add a card
+- My cards
 - Rehearse
-- Statistics
+- _Statistics_

 _As of now, statistics scene has not been initialized._

-Each of the view has their own Scene-object.
-Structurality of user interface can be viewed from [quiztrainer.ui.UserInterface](https://github.com/tommise/ot-harjoitustyo/blob/master/QuizTrainer/src/main/java/quiztrainer/ui/UserInterface.java).
+Each of these views has their own Scene-object.
+Structurality of user interface can be found from [quiztrainer.ui.UserInterface](https://github.com/tommise/ot-harjoitustyo/blob/master/QuizTrainer/src/main/java/quiztrainer/ui/UserInterface.java).

 ## Software logic